elastic/ecs/docs/implementing.md

 When indexing more than one type of event in the same index, a conflict will be experienced as a mapping conflict.
-This means all events that don't conform with the current mapping will be rejected by ElasticSearch.
+This means all events that don't conform with the current mapping will be rejected by Elasticsearch.

 When ingesting into separate indices per event source, a conflict will not affect ingestion.
 Each event stream will be ingested in their respective index successfully.